 Mantra

 You may find it useful to occupy your mind with a “mantra”.
-A mantra is a word or short sentence that is meaningful to you and that you can keep repeating to yourself.
-Repeating a mantra to yourself can help keep your mind occupied.
+A mantra is a word or short sentence that is meaningful to you that you can keep repeating to yourself to keep your mind occupied.

 For example, those who have the Hindu faith might find it useful to repeat the mantra “Om Shanthi, Om Shanthi” which loosely translates as “may there be peace” (I am no expert in Hinduism).
 You may of course be able to find a word or sentence of your own that helps you to calm your mind.